-The venue for teaching will alternate between the Pontifical Institute in Toronto and the American Academy in Rome, to take advantage of the unique resources of each institution.
-In Rome, students will also have access to some of Europe's greatest libraries and archives – the Vatican Library, the Biblioteca Casanatense, and the Biblioteca Nazionale amongst them – where they can study medieval holdings at first hand.
+The venue for teaching will alternate between the Pontifical Institute in Toronto and the Pontificia Università di San Tommaso d’Aquino, also known as the Angelicum, in Rome, to take advantage of the unique resources of each locale.
+In Rome, students will also have access to some of Europe's greatest libraries and archives – the Vatican Library, the Biblioteca Casanatense, and the Biblioteca Angelica amongst them – where they can study mediaeval manuscripts at first hand.
 Field trips will also be organized to repositories further afield and to special exhibitions that are relevant to the courses currently being offered.
-Most of the Special Subjects courses will be mounted in Rome, by instructors who are exploring topics that can be best illustrated through manuscripts and other sources found in the City, courses on such things as the popes and the papal chancery, the inscriptions of ancient and medieval monuments in Rome, medieval philosophical ideas as traced through manuscript transmission, the history of the Dominican order as told through the order's general archive at Santa Sabina.
+Most of the Special Subjects courses will be mounted in Rome, by instructors who are exploring topics that can be best illustrated through manuscripts and other sources found in the City, courses on such things as the popes and the papal chancery, the inscriptions of ancient and medieval monuments in Rome, mediaeval philosophical ideas as traced through manuscript transmission, the history of the Dominican order as told through the order's general archive at Santa Sabina.
 In Toronto, the emphases will be on those courses that take full advantage of the Pontifical Institute's great library, with its outstanding reference collection in palaeography and related fields.
 The courses will allow students to explore the Institute's own collection of medieval manuscripts and documentary sources, a collection built specifically for teaching purposes.

 The programme is directed by M. Michèle Mulchahey, the Leonard E. Boyle Professor of Manuscript Studies at the Pontifical Institute of Mediaeval Studies, who will also teach at least one of the courses most summers.
 Dr Greti Dinkova-Bruun and other faculty members at the Pontifical Institute who are especially skilled in various areas of Manuscript Studies will also participate in the curriculum.
 Experts from other institutions will offer Special Subjects courses as affiliate faculty, giving the programme a truly international teaching team.